014537890 info@lawline.ie

 • The care of any other dependent children

-If the parties cannot agree on the amount of maintenance that should be paid, they can apply to the court for a maintenance order.
-The court will then hold a hearing and make a decision based on the factors listed above.
+• If the parties cannot agree on the amount of maintenance that should be paid, they can apply to the court for a maintenance

-• Know your Rights as a Parent
+Know Your Rights as a Parent

 It’s important for parents who are going through a divorce or relationship breakdown to know that in most jurisdictions, parents have a right to spend time with their children and to make decisions about their upbringing.
 However, these rights are not absolute, and the courts may order changes to parenting arrangements if it is in the best interests of the children.